jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 The source language for my Compiler class was [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)), which was the new and upcoming programming language at the time.

 Though I've not seriously thought about these languages in decades, many share common properties making it easier to learn new languages as needed.
-It builds a knowledge base that allows you to adapt.
+It creates a knowledge base that allows you to build upon and adapt.

 The only courses that retained their relevance through my career were not technology intensive.
 These were the theory and general principle courses, such as [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory), [Automata Theory](https://en.wikipedia.org/wiki/Automata_theory), [Data Structures](https://en.wikipedia.org/wiki/Data_structure) and [Algorithms](https://en.wikipedia.org/wiki/Algorithm).
 Since they're based upon mathematical rigor, they tend to be evergreen.